Hilbert-Burch matrices and explicit torus-stable families of finite subschemes of $\mathbb A ^2$: Białynicki-Birula decomposition

-The resultant is $y^{13}ab^2+y^{12}$, in particular if $ab\neq 0$, it does not guarantee finitness of the morphism $\pi$.
-If $ab^2=1$, then for $y=-1$ resultant vanishes.
+The resultant is $y^{13}ab^2+y^{12}$, it is not monic, so it does not guarantee finitness of the morphism $\pi$.
+If $ab^2=1$, then for $y=-1$ the resultant vanishes.
 Let us take $a=b=1$, then the ideal of maximal minors is

-let us set $y$ to be $-1$ then we obtain
+Let us set $y$ to be $-1$ then we obtain

 which is contained in the ideal $(x+1)$.
 We see that the fibre over $a=b=1$ is not contained in any infinitesimal thickening of the line $y=0$, thus it does not describe the Białynicki-Birula cell of the Hilbert scheme for $\psi$.
-0.2 cm In general, primary decomposition of ideal $I_4(\mathcal M)$ of maximal minors is
+0.2 cm In general, the primary decomposition of the ideal $I_4(\mathcal M)$ of the maximal minors is

 We see that those two ideals are coprime; one contains $x^4$ and the second one $ xab+1$.
-Thus the primary decomposition gives two connected components of $\V(I_4(\mathcal M))$, the one that contains the whole fibre over the origin describes cell on the Hilbert scheme. \end{exm}
+Thus the primary decomposition gives two connected components of $\V(I_4(\mathcal M))$, the one that contains the whole fibre over the origin describes a cell on the Hilbert scheme. \end{exm}

 To fix this problem, from the vanishing locus of $I_t(\mathcal M)$ we cut the locus where $y^{tm_t}$ vanishes.
-On each fibre it means that we intersect the finite scheme with thicken line $y^{tm_t}=0$.
-This way we obtain a closed subscheme of the previous one, finite scheme obtained this way are set-theoretically supported on $y=0$.
-The restriction of $\pi$ to this closed subscheme we denote by~$\pi_{-}$.
+On each fibre it means that we intersect the finite scheme with the thickened line $y^{tm_t}=0$.
+This way we obtain a closed subscheme of the previous one, finite schemes obtained this way are set-theoretically supported on $y=0$.
+The restriction of $\pi$ to this closed subscheme we denote by~$\pi_{-}$